bro-relax/cppug-hackathon-2025/complete-rules.md

     <div class="event-card">
         <h3>📅 Event Basics</h3>
         <p><strong>Q: When and where is the hackathon?</strong><br>
-        A: Targeting a Saturday in late September or early October 2025 (final date TBA), at Platform Calgary (East Annex).
+        A: Targeting mid October 2025 (final date TBA), at Platform Calgary (East Annex).
 The event runs for approximately 6 hours including presentations and networking.</p>

         <p><strong>Q: How much does it cost to participate?</strong><br>
         A: The event is completely free!
 Thanks to our generous sponsors, we can provide food, drinks, prizes, and all the resources you need.</p>